-- AIR (Australian Immunisation Register) which is administered by Medicare Australia and records all vaccinations for adults, adolescents and children in Australia.
+Immunisation providers in Queensland should report all immunisations directly to the Australian Immunisation Register (AIR).
+AIR is the national immunisation register administered by Medicare Australia and records all vaccinations for adults, adolescents and children in Australia.

 Where to find immunisation records

-- Parents and individuals can obtain immunisation history statements through myGov and link to Medicare
+- Parents and individuals can obtain immunisation history statements through myGov.

-- Public health unit (only available for immunisation providers)
+- Public health units (only available for immunisation providers).

 Immunisation history statements for childcare